 Seven Indigenous students sit and stand together outdoors at two picnic tables at the Fort Garry campus.

-Support Programs to help you succeed
+Support programs to help you succeed

-• Métis inclusion programming
+• University of Manitoba Métis inclusion

 Student support at Migizii Agamik